alayoalex/data-science-ml-portfolio/notes.md

 #### Typical year of a Data Scientist

-1. Develop relationships wit other people in the enterprice.
+1. Develop relationships with other people in the enterprice.
 2. Evangelize a data culture inside the company.
 3. Build tools for internal usage.
 4. Build systems and features for external users.